Monday, March 9, 2015

 Winchester House as night is falling.

-We could still see the purple roof, blue lights were beaming from the top floor, and a yellow front porch light lit the way for guests.
+We could still see the purple roof, blue light beaming from the top floor, and a yellow front porch guiding guests.

-Yellow and white lights beamed from several of the lower level rooms while total darkness came from many of the other rooms, and shadows danced on the ground as we stopped to take pictures.
+Yellow and white lights beamed from several lower-level rooms, while total darkness emanated from many others, and shadows danced on the ground as we stopped to take pictures.

 The Winchester House was a beauty by day and a sinister, eerie, creepy place to be after dark.

-In the museum, we saw Zelda’s Fortune Cabinet inside was a gypsy, with her fortune cards and her crystal ball.
+At the museum, we saw Zelda's Fortune Cabinet, a aigypsy's gypsy, her fortune cards, and a crystal ball.

-The lower half of Zelda’s Fortune cabinet was a coin slot, and right below the coin slot was the face of the devil, he had green eyes, a red mouth, and a black beard, his face was golden, and on his head were black horns and the image of a fork on his forehead.
+The lower half of Zelda's Fortune cabinet was a coin slot, and right below the coin slot was the face of the devil.
+He had green eyes, a red mouth, and a black beard; his face was golden, and on his head were black horns and a forked image on his forehead.

-We also saw a player piano built by Link Piano Company, Binghamton, NY.
+We also saw a player piano built by the Link Piano Company, Binghamton, NY.

 After supper, many of the families sat around talking.

-The family we met from Montana had moved to a hotel and they will be going home on Friday.
+The family we met from Montana has moved to a hotel and will be going home on Friday.

 We will also be leaving on Friday.